Amanda is a Registered Nurse with over 10 years of experience in Obstetrics. She graduated with a Bachelor of Science in Nursing in 2003.

 Why should over-the-counter medications be the next step in your pain management approach?

-- Best case scenario, you will get a few hours of sleep and regain the energy and mental fortitude necessary to cope with the discomforts of labor and increase the likelihood that you will make it through labor without hospital administered medications (if that is your goal).
+- In the best-case scenario, you will get a few hours of sleep and regain the energy and mental fortitude necessary to cope with the discomforts of labor and increase the likelihood that you will make it through labor without hospital-administered medications (if that is your goal).

 What happens next?

 Once you arrive at your birthing center a cervical exam, sterile speculum exam, or ultrasound will be performed in order to determine what stage of labor you are in, or whether or not your bag of water is indeed broken.
 If you are found to be in early labor, less than or equal to 3 cm dilated, you will probably be asked to hydrate and walk for a period of time then have your cervix rechecked for change.
 If your cervix remains unchanged, or if it was not dilated upon your initial assessment you will more than likely be encouraged to return home and might be offered medications for pain.
 At this point, you must decide whether or not you will use hospital-administered pain medications as part of your labor plan, or if you already intended on using such medications, now is the time.